grimgdl/RecyclerViewGroup/README.md

 ## Recycler Group

-is an widget that implement a custom recyclerview in group
+It is a widget that implement a custom recyclerview in group